More than just for walking trails and conquering glacial mountain tops, the boot has come a long way from the isolate realms of the great outdoors.

 The Classic Chelsea Boot

-Victorian shoe makers invented the Chelsea boot and its elastic slip on heel in rebellion against the constraints of the laces typically found on riding boots at the time of Queen Victoria.
-Fast-forward some few hundred years and the Chelsea’s rebirth was really in the 50s, among East London’s artist scene.
+Victorian shoemakers invented the Chelsea boot and its elastic slip-on heel in rebellion against the constraints of the laces typically found on riding boots at the time of Queen Victoria.
+Fast-forward some few hundred years and the Chelsea was subject to a rebirth in the 50s, among East London’s art scene.
 The Beatles started rocking the lean-look boots with pinstripe slim suits on Abbey Road, while The Rolling Stones pared them down with leather rocker denim on stage.
 And the rest is sweetly-tuned fashion history.

 Its variation on heel height makes it versatile: flat for casual comfort and walking ease or slightly chunkier for shorter guys (no Cuban heel here) and more formal occasions.

 Of all of the boots, the Chelsea’s clean lines, smooth finish and lack of distracting detail make it the most refined for suits at the workplace.
 For the office, check out brands Adieu, John Lobb and Australia’s Aquila.
 Follow The Beatles cue and sport with Wall Street-look pin stripes or a suede leather bomber and jeans which ride just as well for the weekend.
 Rocker style Chelseas are currently offered from Edward Green, Givenchy and Dior.

 Easily recognised by its patterned hole punch detailing, the brogue is a British footwear classic.
 It originated in Ireland and Scotland and is typically made in a double-layer luxurious leather or suede.
 As a boot, classic colourways are typically brown and black but dark burgundy and tan are just as stately.
 Getting down to the finer details, two types of lace options wrap up the brogue: Oxford style, with enclosed lacing; and Derby, with open lacing.
 The wet-weather practicalities of the brogue boot have never been so useful.